mrrusof/mrrusof.github.io/about.md

 ---

-My name is Ruslan Ledesma Garza (last name Ledesma Garza), I am a software engineer living in Monterrey, Mexico, and I like solving programming problems and explaining them here.
+My name is Ruslan Ledesma Garza (last name Ledesma Garza), I am a software engineer living in Guadalajara, Mexico.
+I love solving programming problems and explaining them here.
 If you would like to get the latest problem + solution, <a onclick="show_spopup()">subscribe to the newsletter</a> or <a href="{{